MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/machine-learning-deployment-inferencing.md

 When deploying your AI model in production you will need to consider how you will use model for prediction.
 There are 2 main patterns for AI models:

-- **Batch Inference:** Batch inference is an asynchronous process, the result of model inference shall be stored as files or in a database for further consumptions by end-users or business applications.
+- **Batch inference:** Batch inference is an asynchronous process, the result of model inference shall be stored as files or in a database for further consumptions by end-users or business applications.

-- **Real Time Inference**: Real-time or interactive inference imply that model inference can be triggered any time and immediate response is expected.
+- **Real-time inference**: Real-time or interactive inference imply that model inference can be triggered any time and immediate response is expected.
 This pattern can be used to analyses streaming data, interactive application data.

 To compare and select between the two models, you need to take into consideration some aspects, like: